infobip/infobip-rtc-js-1.x-deprecated/README.md

 conference.mute(true);
 ```

-During the conference call, you can start or stop sending your video, by calling the [`localVideo`](https://github.com/infobip/infobip-rtc-js/wiki/Conference#localVideo) method in the following way:
+During the conference call, you can start or stop sending your video, by calling the [`cameraVideo`](https://github.com/infobip/infobip-rtc-js/wiki/Conference#cameraVideo) method in the following way:
 ```
-conference.localVideo(true);
+conference.cameraVideo(true | false);
 ```
-After this method, the `local-video-updated` event is fired.
+After this method, the `local-camera-video-added` or `local-camera-video-removed` event is fired.

 During the conference call, you can start or stop sharing your screen, by calling the [`screenShare`](https://github.com/infobip/infobip-rtc-js/wiki/Conference#screenShare) method in the following way:
 ```
-conference.screenShare(true);
+conference.screenShare(true | false);
 ```
-After this method, the `local-video-updated` event is fired.
+After this method, the `local-screenshare-added` or `local-screenshare-removed` event is fired.

 ### Browser Compatibility
 We support up to 5 most recent versions of these browsers (unless otherwise indicated):